monsoonmaelstrom/book2/book2.md

 “So instead of talking to me about it, you want to teach Giorgi how to kill you?” he’s still shouting.

 “I didn’t bother talking to you about it because I knew this is how the conversation would go.
 And Giorgi’s the only viable option, because if it comes down to it, you won’t do it.
-Davy won’t do.
+Davy won’t do it.
 Alex won’t do it.
 But Giorgi would.
 I don’t know if he’ll be able to, but he would if he could.”

 “Un-fucking-believable, Hazel!”
 Liam says, but he’s still standing there.